-- Encompass all the points listed in the Honors level statements - Cover the breadth of information, skills and assignments found in corresponding college courses - Align with the expectations of leading institutions - Provide motivated and academically prepared students with the opportunity to study and learn at the college level
+- Ai lesis in Funning for Conege.
+Ai courses in Central Ducks. - Encompass all the points listed in the Honors level statements Cover the breadth of information, skills and assignments found in corresponding college courses - Align with the expectations of leading institutions - Provide motivated and academically prepared students with the opportunity to study and learn at the college level